renadmen/Virtual-Tourist/Virtual-Tourist-Renad/Readme.md

-# Prerequisites
+# Prerequisites:
 It was built using Xcode Version 10.1 (10B61)   and iOS 10.14.1 along with Swift 4.

-# Installatation
+# Installatation:
-1. Download project zip
+1. Download project zip or git clone the project https://github.com/renadmen/Virtual-Tourist.git
 2. Navigate to the project folder in Terminal.
 3. Open Virtual Tourist.xcodeproj.
 4. Build and Run in iOS Simulator or on your device.